LSU Vs. Clemson Preview, Odds: College Football National Championship Has Makings Of A Classic Showdown

 The 2019/2020 college football season comes to a potentially classic conclusion, as the LSU Tigers and Clemson Tigers face off in New Orleans to decide not only which team is most deserving of the “Tigers” nickname — but more importantly, the national championship.
-The matchup features arguably the nation’s two top college quarterbacks, in Joe Burrow of LSU, and Trevor Lawrence of Clemson.
+The matchup features arguably the nation’s two top college quarterbacks — Joe Burrow of LSU, and Trevor Lawrence of Clemson.
 While Burrow won this season’s Heisman Trophy, Lawrence has never been on the losing side of a game in 25 starts as a college quarterback, according to Newsweek.

 But even before Lawrence took over the signal-caller’s role for the Clemson Tigers, the school has been nearly impossible to beat.
-Their last loss came almost exactly two years ago, when they bowed out to Alabama in the College Football Playoff semifinal, in January of 2018.
-But Clemson got their revenge, defeating Alabama to win last season’s national title, with Lawrence as quarterback.
+Their last loss came almost exactly two years ago, when they bowed out to Alabama in the College Football Playoff semifinal in January of 2018.
+But Clemson got their revenge, defeating Alabama to win last season’s national title, with Lawrence as the quarterback.

 If the 20-year-old phenomenon can lead his team to a win over LSU, not only will Clemson take home a second consecutive national championship, but the Tigers will be the first team in college gridiron history to put together back-to-back seasons with 15-0 records.